 Pageant modelling has been a staple of American culture for many years; however, its success has found its way over the pond to the UK.
-Pageant modelling is often for children, however, there are adult versions out there for you to get involved with.
+Beauty contests are often for children, however, there are adult versions out there for you to get involved with.

 What Is Pageant Modelling?